It’s no secret that obesity levels are still on the rise and a solution is drastically needed.

 “Nobody explained that there was another option available – a dedicated centre with experts in weight loss, talking therapies and exercise.
 People need to be made aware that there are other solutions available, and given the support to achieve long term weight management.”

-Read Juliet’s full story here to find out more on how she’s beating her weight loss demons.
+Read Juliet’s full story to find out more on how CBT has helped her lose weight.